 Do Camps include gallery playtime?

 Yes, Camps do include playtime in the Museum galleries, both in the morning before VDM opens to the public and interspersed among activities throughout the Camp day.
-Camp families who choose to stay and play in the Museum galleries after a Camp concludes are asked to stop by the front desk to pay admission or check in under their membership.
+Campers and their families may stay and play in the Museum galleries as long as they wish following the camp day, but parents/guardians must first check-out their child at the front desk so that staff knows the camper has been picked up.

 To learn more about Day-Off Camps, contact Education Manager Lara Musser at firstname.lastname@example.org or (434) 977-1025 x106.
 For scholarship information, contact Director of Operations Lindsay Jones at email@example.com or (434) 977-1025 x102.